1Password/spg/README.md

 ## License

-1Password's spg is copyright 2018, AgileBit's Inc and licensed under [version 2.0 of the Apache License Agreement](./LICENSE).
+1Password's spg is copyright 2018, AgileBits Inc and licensed under [version 2.0 of the Apache License Agreement](./LICENSE).

 ## Vendored dependencies